wol-fi/multifractal/README.md

 ## Overview

 This is an improved package for multifractal detrended fluctuation analysis (MF-DFA), simulation of multifractal series, and surroagte analysis (IAAFT, IAAWT).
 It allows to enhance the robustness and reliability of classic MF-DFA via overlapping windows.
 It further enables to test the significance of multifractality via IAAFT surrogates.
+Simulations are based on Mandelbrot's multifractal model of asset returns (MMAR).

 ## Installation